Home Entrepreneurship The Dark Side of Entrepreneurship

 Like a phoenix, we rose from ashes (that line really makes it sound dramatic).

-Reality check – I and my business partner slogged for another few years and rebuilt the company.
+Reality check – my business partner and I slogged for another few years and rebuilt the company.

-Now one of the employees, who had left us after this incident, recently came to my office and asked me to prepare an experience letter with a fake experience.
+One of the employees who left us after this incident recently came to my office and asked me to prepare an experience letter with a fake experience.

 When I confronted him for his stupid request, he replied, “Even you are no angel.”